Hot dogs gobbled, small-town parades cheered as U.S. marks soggy July 4

 In California, a fast-moving wildfire near Julian, about 35 miles east of San Diego, destroyed 150 acres and two homes and prompted officials to cancel the local July 4 parade.

-(Additional reporting Steve Holland in Washington, by Ted Siefer in Lowell, Mass., Richard Weizel in Milford, Conn., and Barbara Goldberg in Maplewood, N.J., Marty Graham in San Diego; Editing by Ellen Wulfhorst, Bernard Orr, Sandra Maler, Diane Craft and Peter Cooney)
+(Additional reporting Steve Holland in Washington, by Ted Siefer in Lowell, Mass., Richard Weizel in Milford, Conn., and Barbara Goldberg in Maplewood, N.J., Marty Graham in San Diego; Editing by Ellen Wulfhorst, Bernard Orr, Sandra Maler, Diane Craft, Peter Cooney & Kim Coghill)